LMauricius/ChakraL-experiment/Docs/src/1_Basic_concepts/Context.md

 # Context

 ## Definition

-A context is the most primitive entity of ChakraL language.
-The so-called primitive types such as integers or real numbers, complex objects, literal values and code blocks are all contexts in ChakraL.
+A context is the most primitive structure of ChakraL language.
 A context can be described and distinguished from other contexts by requirements opposed on it and functions that map from it into a possibly different context.
 There are two ways to define a context in ChakraL.

 ## The short way